New York City ranked #3 among Orkin’s Top 50 Mosquito Cities list in 2022.

 The mosquito life cycle involves 4 main life stages: eggs, larvae, pupa, and adults.

-The average lifespan of adult mosquitoes is 2 to 3 weeks, although depending on the species and environment, some adult mosquitoes can survive for several months.
+The average lifespan of a mosquito is 2–3 weeks, although depending on the species and environment, some adult mosquitoes can survive for several months.

-- Aedes mosquitoes are most active during the day, while Culex mosquitoes are most active at dawn and dusk
+- Aedes mosquitoes are also active during the day, while Culex and Anopheles mosquitoes may bite throughout the night.

 - Only female mosquitoes bite.
-They require a blood meal before they can lay their eggs.
+A blood meal is required before they can lay their eggs.

 What Attracts Mosquitoes?

-To avoid getting bitten, it’s important to understand what attracts them to us in the first place.
-There are several ways that mosquitoes sense people — and certain people more than others.
+To avoid getting bitten, it’s important to understand what attracts them to us in the first place (and why they seem to prefer certain people over others).

 - Heat – Using extremely sensitive temperature-sensing receptors on their antennas, mosquitoes are drawn toward body heat to help them find targets to feed on.
 People that generate more heat, like joggers or overweight people, are more likely to get bitten.